GameFAQs: Fandom acquisition

 Fandom acquired various properties, including GameFAQs and GameSpot, from Red Ventures in October 2022.

+In February 2026, Fandom filed a civil suit in the United States District Court for the Northern District of California against a number of unnamed defendants.
+The complaint asserts claims under the Racketeer Influenced and Corrupt Organizations Act arising from alleged harassment of the site's moderators.

 Content

 All of the guides and walkthroughs on GameFAQs are contributed by volunteers.
 Most of the FAQs are not actually lists of frequently asked questions; instead, they cover aspects of gameplay in the same way as strategy guides, with walkthroughs, item lists, maps, and puzzle solutions.
 Nearly all of the FAQs hosted on the site are in plain text, though GameFAQs does also accept stand-alone images, such as maps, diagrams, and puzzle solutions.
 From December 2009, formatted guides which allow authors to use mark-up loosely based on Wiki markup in the document were being accepted.
 In addition to FAQs, contributors can also submit reader reviews, cheat codes, developer credits, game release data, game saves, screenshots, and images of game boxes.
 In 2006, the site hosted over 36,000 guides.
 By February 2009, over 49,000 guides were hosted on the site and over 113,194 reviews.
 As of 2012, this had increased to over 56,000 guides for 21,639 unique games.

 When an author submits something to GameFAQs, it is screened by an administrator before being posted on the site.
 The author retains the copyright on the submitted material, and their name is added to the site's "Contributor Recognition" section.
 GameFAQs agrees to host the guide only on their servers but does allow other affiliates to link directly to the guides (including GameSpot, Yahoo!
 Games, AOL, and GameFly).

 GameFAQs features several ongoing contributor contests, including FAQ of the Month, Review of the Month, and numerous "FAQ Bounties," which reward contributors who submit FAQs for uncovered, high-demand games.
 The FOTM and ROTM contests are generally picked from comprehensive, complete guides or reviews for new games.
-Winners are sent a gift certificate for an online retailer or can opt for a mailed gift card upon contest entry.
+Winners were sent a gift certificate for an online retailer or could opt for a mailed gift card upon contest entry; however, this system turned to simple recognition after the Red Ventures acquisition.
+Currently, winners are sent a voucher for the Fandom-owned site Fanatical.

 In 2004, Future Network USA published two commercial strategy guides with material from GameFAQs: The Ultimate Xbox Strategy Guide and The Ultimate PS2 Strategy Guide.
 These guides were composed of FAQs written by contributors on GameFAQs.